ADernild/queen_dk_nys/README.md

 - [ ] Use CRON script to automize datacollection (A).
 - [ ] Add logic to update filter inputs by data clicked in models.
 - \* Implement checkbox to ignore filter updates by clicked data in models (M).
-- [ ] Generate speeches in the style of the Queen.
+- [ ] Use ai to generate speeches.
 - [ ] Translate dashboard to Danish, and give option to use Danish/English.
 - [ ] Remove unsatasfactory models.
 - [ ] Analyse speech lengths (M).
 - [ ] Implement visualizations for speech lengths (M).
-- [ ] Reactive word additions to featured words - from topic model
 - [ ] Optimize for mobile view